 From fashion to home appliances, consumer awareness about sustainable products is reshaping shopping habits.
 More and more customers want traceability and transparency in the products they purchase.
 There is increased demand for products made with sustainable materials, durable, repairable, and designed with end-of-life considerations.

 In conclusion, the choices we make, from the energy we produce and consume to our means of transportation, appliances we use, and products we buy, profoundly impact our environment.
 Thankfully, many of these choices have been steered towards sustainability.
-The shift towards smarter energy choices, lowering the carbon footprint, conserving resources, and embracing sustainability, is indicative that, as a society, we are willing to change and are on the right path towards building a more sustainable future.
+The shift towards smarter energy choices, lower carbon footprints, resource conservation, and sustainability indicates that, as a society, we are willing to change and are on the right path towards building a more sustainable future.